StuartMesham/low_resource_lm/README.md

 - Add BPE
 - Fix punctuation at end of line

+# Notes from Jan:
+- Splitcross = efficient softmax for large vocabularies.
+We should just use standard softmax with BPE
+    - Not sure if you mean LogSoftmax or CrossEntropyLoss.
+Either way their splitcross only uses the "splits" on vocabularies larger than 75k
+- Batch size is kept constant (10/1) for valid/test sets as you say.
+- Want to setup tensorboard to help with visualising the changes in trining
+- Need to look more at the model structure.
+I was trying to generate some text (to see if the model was training correctly) which it turns out had a lot of errors (it could only generate the first 400 words in the vocab).
+But taking another look at the model structure it seems like the decoder is **taking in more features than are output** by the last weightdrop layer?

+- When calculating BPC, currently (I think) the model reports BPC as in cross entropy/token average.
+Can we just take the total CE of the test set/nCharacters instead and call it approcimate bpc?

+- Comparisons should be standalone, add QRNN, Morgrifier maybe, and baseline LSTM from pytorch

 ## Usage example:
 Ensure that all scripts are run from the root directory, <b>not /scripts/</b>
 fetch training data: